 Upon the teams return home, and with the generous aid of Linfield's student body, where Seth served as student body president, the initial “Framework” team members raised the funds to construct a new six classroom school.
 This school, the Amonfro Primary School, still stands today and has served thousands of students in Amonfro, Ghana, motivated to learn since 2007.

 Seth, a fifth generation Oregonian, grew up on a small farm outside of Hillsboro and spent most of his summers hiking and camping in the great outdoors.
-In addition to volunteering his time as Framework International’s Founder and Board Chair since 2009, Seth serves on the board of Oregon Wild and the Multnomah Committee of the Oregon League of Conservation Voters.
+In addition to volunteering his time as Framework International’s Founder and Board Chair since 2009, Seth serves on the board of Oregon Wild.
 He is a licensed real estate agent based in Portland, Oregon.
 Prior to his successful career in real estate, Seth was active in state politics as a legislative adviser and campaign consultant.
 He attended the National League of Conservation Voters Environmental Leadership Institute and Linfield College, where he graduated with a BA in Political Science.

 Ramsay Weit – Board Member